George Busk: Career

 He founded the Greenwich Natural History Society in 1852, serving as its president until 1858.

 In 1855, he retired from service and from medicine and settled in London, where he devoted himself mainly to the study of zoology and palaeontology.
 As early as 1842, he assisted in editing the Microscopical Journal; and later he edited the Quarterly Journal of Microscopical Science (1853–68) and the Natural History Review (1861–65).
 He was a member of the famous X-Club, founded by T. H. Huxley, which was active in revitalising science in the period 1865–1885.
 Busk and his wife Ellen were close friends of Huxley.
 Busk successfully nominated Charles Darwin for the Copley Medal, the highest award of the Royal Society, in 1864.

 From 1856 to 1859, he was Hunterian Professor of Comparative Anatomy and Physiology in the Royal College of Surgeons, and he became President of the college in 1871.
 He was elected Fellow of the Royal Society in 1850.
 Busk was an active member of the Linnean Society, the Geological Society and president of the Ethnological Society and then the Anthropological Institute (1873–74).
 He received the Royal Society's Royal Medal and the Geological Society's Wollaston and Lyell medals.

 Busk was the leading authority on the Polyzoa; and later the vertebrate remains from caverns and river deposits occupied his attention.
 In 1862, Busk was again in Gibraltar.
 He was responsible of bringing to England the Gibraltar skull (the second Neanderthal fossil ever found and the first known adult one) which was excavated at Gibraltar in 1848.
 The identification of the skull as belonging to a Neanderthal was not made until the 20th century.

 Personal life and demise

-On 12 August 1843, George Busk married Ellen Busk, his first cousin.
+On 12 August 1843, George Busk married his cousin Ellen, youngest daughter of Jacob Hans Busk.
 They had two daughters.

 He died in London on 10 August 1886 and is buried at Kensal Green Cemetery, London, in the northern section of the central circle.